 Another aspect you need to consider around influencing others and trust is unconscious bias.

 We need to understand that our brains are not neutral when making decisions.
 Our brains process thousands of decisions every day, and as we grow in experience, the brain refers back to previous decisions and preferences!
 So if we have a preference due to a previous experience, our brain will opt for the easy route and this may well result in a decision being made using an unconscious bias we are not even aware of.
 The “halo” effect is a type of hidden bias, specifically a mental bias.
 The halo effect happens when you judge a person’s qualities by other unrelated qualities.

 The “horn(s)” effect is based on negative traits and therefore is the opposite of the halo effect.

 Listen to Others

 Influencing others is a two-way street.
-Think back to the best friend activity above and you’ll see that trust is built from the exchange of thoughts, ideas and beliefs.
+Think back to the best friend activity above and you’ll see that trust is built from the exchange of thoughts, ideas, beliefs, trust and consistency.
 This can only be achieved when both people, or a team, are listening and respecting each other’s communication.

 To attain this level of communication we must work hard to ensure everyone has a voice and most importantly, believes and feels that they are able to say what they truly think or feel.
 Take time to respect and acknowledge everybody's opinion, and let people know that you value them.